Teaching assistant Classroom assistant, learning support assistant

 - leading classes with help from the teacher

-You may only get paid for working in term time.
+You may only get paid for the weeks you work during term time.

 These figures are a guide.